dsohith/Semantic-NLP-Filtering-for-Deep-Learning-Papers-in-Virology_Epidemiology/README.md

 **Keyword-based Filtering** : Keyword-based searches are widely used for initial paper retrieval but often result in irrelevant records due to their inability to grasp context and semantics.
 For example, a paper might mention deep learning but may not focus on it as the primary method.
 This is a limitation that has been noted in several studies (Huang et al., 2015; Jones et al., 2017).

 **Semantic Filtering with NLP** : Recent advances in NLP, especially with transformer-based models like BERT, have improved the semantic understanding of text.
-Sentence-BERT (Reimers & Gurevych, 2019) extends BERT by generating sentence embeddings, making it effective for semantic similarity tasks, such as document filtering.
-Other approaches, like TF-IDF or Latent Semantic Analysis (LSA), are limited in capturing deep contextual meanings and dependencies between words, making SBERT a superior choice for this task.
+Sentence-BERT  extends BERT by generating sentence embeddings, making it effective for semantic similarity tasks, such as document filtering (Reimers & Gurevych, 2019).
+Other approaches, like TF-IDF or Latent Semantic Analysis (LSA), are limited in capturing deep contextual meanings and dependencies between words, making SBERT a superior choice for this task (Blei et al., 2003).

 **Other Approaches Considered**: